xrd/BuildingToolsWithGithubBook/support/jekyll-parser/_posts/2002-05-26-water-festival-in-bangkok.md

 the first to take a serious hit when I took a round of incoming laced with yellow dye.
-This is against the Geneva Convention’s rules of water warfare, but in war these things do happen.

-Bloodied and battle weary after two hours, we decided to move our base camp to the entrance of the Cosmos.
+This is against the Geneva Convention’s rules of water warfare, but in war these things do happen.Bloodied and battle weary after two hours, we decided to move our base camp to the entrance of the Cosmos.
 We tried to determine when the coast was reasonably clear and started our advance.
 Mark, large target that he is, did